 The detachment of that single branch had not compromised the overall health of the tree, even though it was home to many leaves, but it certainly affected the integrity of the system as a whole.
 We might experience this when we have a head cold.
 It feels like our nose and sinuses are in mutiny, but the discomfort is relatively localized, and the rest of the body is able to function, though, most likely, not optimally.

 When we are not fully aligned with All That Is, we can certainly function, but we are only operating at a fraction of our potential.
 When we are hanging out on a limb that is nearly severed from Source, caught in the illusion we are separate from the Whole, we do not receive the full complement of our Divine Inheritance.

-When we are in a state of “disconnection,” and I use that term loosely, because it is impossible to be completely disconnected from Source, I am not implying we are broken.
-At our essence, we are perfect, and at that level there is nothing that requires fixing.
+When we are in a state of “disconnection,” and I use that term loosely, because it is impossible to be completely disconnected from Source, I am not implying we are "broken."
+At our essence, we are perfect, and, at that level, there is nothing that requires "fixing."
 It is, however, possible for that connection to become blocked.
-When we are feeling out of balance physically, mentally, emotionally or spiritually, this is an indication there is an obstruction in the flow of the Divine Life Force though us.
+When we are feeling out of balance physically, mentally, emotionally or spiritually, this is an indication the flow of the Divine Life Force is obstructed from moving freely though us.